thenameless314159/Andromeda.BedrockFramework/README.md

 - No other protocol implementation, only the base socket layers with the same APIs
 - No more `IConnectionHeartbeatFeature` and `IConnectionCompleteFeature` in the server `ConnectionContext`

-For further infos of the original project, see the presentation [here](https://speakerdeck.com/davidfowl/project-bedrock)
+For further infos about the original project, see the presentation [here](https://speakerdeck.com/davidfowl/project-bedrock)

 ## Andromeda.Framing